GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 ### Filtering block flattened data items

-Now that the block hierarchy has been flattened, filtering by `core/heading` will produce these blocks wherever they are placed.
+Now that the block hierarchy has been flattened, filtering by `core/heading` will produce these blocks always, even if originally nested under a block that has been excluded.

-This query:

 This query: